 This is the second in a series of four articles with information about RU486, the abortion pill.
 (Read the first article.)

 If you want to know more about how the abortion pill works, we should first explain that it is not the same thing as the “morning after pill.”
-While the morning after pill can be used in the days right after intercourse, the abortion pill can be used many weeks into an established pregnancy.
+While the morning after pill can be used in the days right after intercourse, the abortion pill is FDA-approved several weeks into an established pregnancy.

 The first medication, mifepristone, is given at the clinic.
 It’s possible you will be asked to take an antibiotic at this time as well.
 The mifepristone ends the pregnancy by blocking the hormone progesterone.
 Without this hormone, the lining of the uterus breaks down, and the pregnancy ends.

-The second medication, misoprostol, is taken 24-48 hours after the first.
+The second medication, misoprostol, is typically taken 24-48 hours after the first.
 It brings on uterine contractions which will empty the uterus and expel the pregnancy.
-This medication may be taken at home; you should talk with your medical provider about when and where to take this medication, as it will cause cramps and bleeding; women may see large clots and tissue during this time.
-The length of time for the cramping and bleeding can vary from one woman to another; for most it can be from a few hours to a few days.
+This medication may be taken at home.
+You should talk with your medical provider about when and where to take this medication.
+Often, it will cause cramps and bleeding.
+The length of time for the cramping and bleeding can vary from one woman to another.
+For most women, it can be from a few hours to a few days.

-Within 1-2 weeks after taking the second medication, you must have a follow up appointment with your medical provider.
+Within 1-2 weeks after taking the second medication, a follow-up appointment may be scheduled with your medical provider.
 This is important to make sure that your abortion is complete.
-If you are still pregnant, you will need to talk with your healthcare provider as you may need another dose of medication or to have an in-clinic surgical abortion to end the pregnancy.
+If you are still pregnant, you will need to talk with your healthcare provider as you may need to have an in-clinic surgical abortion to end the pregnancy.